 Able to stand up to just about anything and lasting up to 15 hours, the powerful sound is enough to keep the neighbors entertained.

 Use smart plugs

 For non-smart devices, like Halloween-themed inflatables, you can make them part of your smart system via smart plugs.
 Make sure to choose from the best outdoor smart plugs that come in weatherproof housings so they can withstand rain, snow, and extreme temperatures.
 Plug one into the outlet, then plug the device into it, and voila!
 It's now possible to control it from your smartphone using the companion app.

 Since you likely only have 1-2 outlets on the porch, look for a smart plug that has multiple outlets so you can plug everything in without having to run extension cords.

-Transform a single outdoor outlet into three, plus be able to control non-smart devices with your phone or even voice.
+Transform a single outdoor outlet into two, plus be able to control non-smart devices with your phone or even voice.

 Get the latest news from Android Central, your trusted companion in the world of Android